 Polymer Materials Engineering Admissions

-The Admissions committee also considers overall GPA, grades in any major course, and the required essay.
 The overall competitiveness of admission depends on the total number of applications we receive, as well as the general strength of the applicant pool, and it can vary widely from year to year.
 The committee encourages all eligible applicants to apply, and to also consider a backup plan as we can’t predict the future competitiveness of the applicant pool.
-Students may contact the department Pre Major Advisor, Lisa Ochs, at firstname.lastname@example.org to discuss admissions questions.
+Students may contact the department Pre-major Advisor, Lisa Ochs, at firstname.lastname@example.org to discuss admissions questions.

 Required courses to apply